Saint Patrick Parish, New Brunswick

-Saint Patrick is a civil parish in Charlotte County, New Brunswick, Canada, located west of St. George and Saint Andrews.
-It comprises a single local service district (LSD), which is a member of the Southwest New Brunswick Service Commission (SNBSC).
+Saint Patrick is a geographic parish in Charlotte County, New Brunswick, Canada, located west of St. George and Saint Andrews.

+For governance purposes, the southeastern corner around Digdeguash and Bethel is part of the incorporated rural community of Eastern Charlotte, with the remainder belonging to the Southwest rural district, both of which are members of the Southwest New Brunswick Service Commission.

+Prior to the 2023 governance reform, it comprised a single local service district (LSD), which was a member of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name shares the parish's boundaries.

 Origin of name

 Historian William F. Ganong believed the name suggested by other Saint names in the area.

 Five of the original six mainland parishes of Charlotte County used names of major saints recognised by the Church of England: Andrew (Scotland), David (Wales), George (England), Patrick (Ireland), and Stephen.

 History

 Saint Patrick was erected in 1786 as one of Charlotte County's original parishes, including parts of Saint Croix Parish but not all of modern Saint Patrick.